 - Negligent administration of medicines like Pitocin to induce labor

-- Failure to monitor and properly to warnings on fetal heartbeat devices
+- Failure to monitor and properly respond to warnings on the fetal heart monitor

 - Failure to schedule and perform an emergency cesarean surgery (C-section)